 They will not wait forever.
 They will continue to assert their rights.
 The longer the elites of Haiti and the world fail to offer a vision for the future of the country, the more certain become social explosions through which the people reassert their dignity and their rightful claim to social justice.

 This is a slightly revised version of the original, first published on Upside Down World, December 28, 2010 and titled, "OAS Diplomat's Words Rattle Haiti’s Occupation Regime" .
 Roger Annis is a coordinator of the Canada Haiti Action Network.
 He resides in Vancouver and can be reached at rogerannis(at)hotmail.com.
-For complete information on Haiti, go to the CHAN website: www.canadahaitiaction.ca.
+For complete information on Haiti, go to the CHIP website: www.canadahaitiaction.ca.

 Haiti is Proof of the Failings of International Aid (in French), interview with Ricardo Seitenfus, Le Temps, December 20, 2010.